beauknowstech/beauknowstech.github.io/_posts/2022-06-05-UAC-bypass.md

 If you are using it just for testing in htb or proving grounds you can grab the precompiled executable here:
 <https://github.com/Flangvik/SharpCollection/blob/master/NetFramework_4.5_Any/SharpBypassUAC.exe>

-If not you should compile it yourself, just in case.
+> If you are using this on an actual pentest I would compile it yourself, just in case.
+{: .prompt-warning }